Frequently Asked Questions

 - When and how will I know if I am offered admission?

-Once your application is complete and you have been interviewed, a recommendation for admission will be made by Dr. Melanie Hetzel-Riggin, ACPSY interim program coordinator and professor of psychology.
+Once your application is complete and you have been interviewed, a recommendation for admission will be made by Dr. Wilson Brown, ACPSY program coordinator and associate professor of clinical psychology.
 This typically takes up to seven business days and you will be notified of your admission status by email.
 Admission is offered jointly with the Graduate School, so your credentials also require its formal approval.

 - Can I change my semester of application?

-Yes.
-Your application semester can be deferred for up to three semesters.
+Yes, the Graduate School allows applicants to defer up to three semesters after the original semester.
+However, the ACPSY program only enrolls new students in a Fall semester.
+Deferrals will be made for the following Fall semester.
 You should email your deferral request, including the semester in which you would like to enroll, to the Office of Graduate Admissions.